Round2hell: Content and style

 Round2hell produces Hindi-language comedy sketches, short films, and science fiction content, featuring exaggerated characters and relatable scenarios drawn from Indian daily life.

 Themes include friendship, romance, and societal issues, delivered with slapstick humor and witty dialogue.
 Notable works include Zombie: The Living Dead (2021, YouTube's most trending video), Age of Water (2022, IMDb 9.1 rating), and The Parallel World (2019, web series).

 Their secondary channel, Round2hell Vlog, focuses on travel and personal updates.
 The group collaborates with actors like Mehtab Saifi and Talib Saifi but maintains the trio as core members.

 Collaborations

-They have been invited to events like YouTube FanFest (2019) in Delhi, marking their transition from online creators to recognised entertainers.
+They have been invited to events like YouTube FanFest (2019) in Delhi.

-In 2019, Round2hell collaborated with Bhuvan Bam of BB Ki Vines for the music video of the Dhindora title track, sung by Kailash Kher, showcasing their growing influence in Indian digital content.
+In 2019, Round2hell collaborated with Bhuvan Bam of BB Ki Vines for the music video of the Dhindora title track, sung by Kailash Kher.

 In 2023, they collaborated with Netflix India for a promotional video, Is Time Travel Possible? and received the Sketch Comedy Creator of the Year award at Creators United 2023.

-In 2024, they joined CarryMinati, MrBeast, and 12 other prominent YouTubers in India's largest YouTube collaboration, a MrBeast parody video, highlighting their ability to unite with top creators for high-impact projects that resonated widely with audiences.
+In 2024, they joined CarryMinati, MrBeast, and 12 other prominent YouTubers in India's largest YouTube collaboration, a MrBeast parody video.